-- Copy from layer: If you wish to use the metadata from one of the images you have imported, select the layer containing that image from this menu. - Creator: If you wish to generate new metadata for the exported image, enter the name of the image's creator here. - Copyright: If you wish to generate new metadata for the exported image, enter the copyright data for the image here.
+- Copy from layer: If you wish to use the metadata from one of the images you have imported, select the layer containing that image from this menu. - Override Creator: If you wish to replace the creator name in the source image's metadata, enter the new creator name of you wish to use here. - Override Copyright: If you wish to replace the copyright information in the source image's metadata, enter the new copyright data for the exported image here.